The River Lee runs through London from its source near Luton all the way to the Thames at Stratford.

 Just beyond the Hackney Marsh is the WaterWorks Nature Reserve, which is perfect for a day out.
 You can see more than 25 species of bird from one of London's largest bird hides, or take a self-guided tour to discover a wealth of plant and insect life.

 The upper reaches of the Lee Valley are teeming with outstanding sporting facilities for the whole family.
-Try a huge range of activities at the Lee Valley Athletics Centre, go ice-skating and horse riding or get an adrenalin rush at the Lee Valley White Water Centre.
+Go ice-skating and horse riding or get an adrenalin rush at the Lee Valley White Water Centre.

 Waltham Abbey Area